 Being a step-parent is harder at times than being a full parent, but I feel so lucky to be the ‘wicked’ stepmum to my boys, they are now 20 and 17 and we couldn’t be any prouder of them if we tried.

-So, to all you step-parents out there, I hope you feel the same about your stepchildren as I do about mine.
+So, to all you step-parents out there, whether you are a Stepmum or Stepdad.
+I hope you feel the same about your stepchildren as I do about mine.
 I went in at the deep end but it was worth it.